 What Is Insomnia?

-Insomnia means a person has trouble falling asleep or staying asleep.
-Short-term, or acute, insomnia usually lasts for a few days or weeks.
-Chronic insomnia occurs at least 3 times a week for 3 months or longer.1-2
+Insomnia is a common sleep disorder where a person has trouble falling asleep or staying asleep.
+Short-term (acute) insomnia usually lasts for a few days or weeks.
+Long-term (chronic) insomnia occurs at least 3 times a week for 3 months or longer.1,2